vanesamarar/LING575-Crisis-Response/README.md

 ### Evaluation --- add MORE info here about implementation
-Run the following commands in the terminal to install the required evaluation packages.
+Run the following requirements commands below in the terminal to install the required evaluation packages.
 This process assumes conda is already installed.
 To download conda, download here: (https://www.anaconda.com/docs/getting-started/anaconda/main)

-### Requirements
+#### Requirements
 Set up environment (we used the HuggingFace Transformers 4.6.1 version within a Conda environment named hf46 using python version 3.8):
 ```bash
 conda create -n hf46 python=3.8